-Amy Getz, M.A., Strategic Implementation Lead, Higher Education
+Amy Getz, M.A., Manager, Systems Implementation for Higher Education

 Dana Center Role

 Amy’s work focuses on supporting systems and institutions to modernize entry-level college mathematics programs through working with state and regional systems to implement the Dana Center Mathematics Pathways (formerly the New Mathways Project).
-She leads the a team that developments of tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support mathematics pathways.
+She leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support mathematics pathways.
 Amy also works with peer organizations to establish collaborations in support of mathematics pathways.
-Amy She led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.
+She led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.

 Before Joining the Dana Center